: Mt. Hood Meadows

 Timberline Lodge & Ski Area.

-Timberline Lodge & Ski Area is by far the most recognized late-season ski destination in the country, with the longest ski season in North America.
+Timberline is by far the most recognized late-season ski destination in the country, with the longest ski season in North America.
 In spring, the resort grooms and maintains five separate terrain parks across the mountain.
 Once summertime hits, the upper glacial slopes serve as the official training site for the U.S. Ski & Snowboard Teams, as well as a destination for freestyle ski and snowboard camps.
-Throughout the month of May, Timberline operates from 9 a.m. to 2/3 p.m. seven days a week before transitioning to summer skiing after May 30, 2022.
+Throughout the month of May, Timberline operates from 9 a.m. to 2–3 p.m. seven days a week before transitioning to summer skiing at the end of May.

 Timberline traditionally runs the “best three lifts” daily.
 Depending on conditions this can include the uppermost Palmer Lift, which rises to 8,540 feet on the Palmer Glacier.
 This wide-open, above-tree-line run features one of the most spectacular views across Oregon, with Trillium Lake sparkling through the endless blue and green foothills.